-Defender’s Day is a very new and very controversial Ukrainian holiday established by decree of Ukrainian president Petro Poroshenko and soon afterwards ratified by parliament.
+Defender’s Day is a new Ukrainian holiday every 14 October.
+It was established by decree of Ukrainian president Petro Poroshenko and soon afterwards ratified by parliament.

 Defender’s Day is a day designed to honour Ukraine’s past and present military heroes in their struggle for Ukrainian freedom.
 The new holiday is tied up in the current struggle in Ukraine between pro-government elements and pro-Russian separatist forces.
 It replaces the 23 February “Defender of the Fatherland” holiday that has roots in the Soviet Era, but pro-Russian areas of Ukraine still celebrate the old holiday and reject the new one.

 Defender of the Fatherland Day is also kept by Russia and some other former-Soviet Republics and was originally instituted as “Red Army Day” to commemorate the first big drafts of soldiers into the Communist Army in 1918, which helped the Red Russians defeat the White Russians in the Russian Civil War.